sconover/wrong/README.markdown

 ## Helper Assert Methods ##

-If you really want to, you can define your procs in one method, pass it in to another method, and have that method assert it.
-This is very bizarre and you probably shouldn't do it.
+If you really want to, you can define your proc in one method, pass it in to another method, and have that method assert it.
+This is a challenge for Wrong and you probably shouldn't do it.
 Wrong will do its best to figure out where the actual assertion code is but it might not succeed.

 If you're in Ruby 1.8, you **really** shouldn't do it!
 But if you do, you can use the "depth" parameter to give Wrong a better hint about how far up the stack it should crawl to find the code.
 See `assert_test.rb` for more details, if you dare.